liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 OMG we have only created a little Controller, why we need to refactor?

-As I said we are trying to do things at our best, se questo puoò sembrare over-engineering, negli articoli successivi vedremo come sfruttare le modifiche fatte, e come ci tornerà utile, avere controller senza logica e servizi che lavorano con le interfacce.
+As I said we are trying to do things at our best, while this may seem over-engineering, in later articles we will see how take advantage of the changes made.

 ### Step 3.A - Interface as contract